Shock Waves

 Story & Plot Summary: Shock Waves

-Quick Plot Summary: Released in 1977, Shock Waves is a Horror, Science Fiction, War film directed by Ken Wiederhorn.
+Quick Plot Summary: Released in 1977, Shock Waves is a Horror, Science Fiction, War film directed by Ken Wiederhorn, written by John Kent Harrison.
 The narrative crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
-This summary provides a scannable look at the movie's central conflict involving Peter Cushing.
+It provides a scannable look at the movie's central conflict involving Peter Cushing as SS Commander.

 Ending Explained: Shock Waves